azu/rss-to-twitter/README.md

 ## Post Steps

 1. Fetch RSS Feeds
-2. Filter feed items by updated time
+2. Filter feed items by publish time
 3. Post to twitter.

-If your action uses `on.schedule.cron`, filter feed items by updated time compare to previous cron execution time.
+If your action uses `on.schedule.cron`, filter feed items by publish time compare to previous cron execution time.
 If your action uses other events like `on.push`, you need to set `UPDATE_WITHIN_MINUTES` option.

 ## Usage